-AHSG Group Membership
+AHSG Membership and Staff

-Kathleen Sebelius, Former U.S. Department of Health and Human Services Secretary (2009-2014) and former Governor of Kansas (2003-2009)
+Kathleen Sebelius, 21st U.S. Secretary of Health and Human Services (2009-2014); former Governor, State of Kansas (2003-2009)

 Kathleen Sebelius is an expert on health policy, health care reform, human service delivery, and executive leadership.
 She served as secretary of the US Department of Health and Human Services from 2009 to 2014, leading President Obama’s charge to pass and implement the Affordable Care Act.
 Sebelius serves on the boards of Grand Rounds Inc., Hampton Creek Inc., and Humacyte Inc., and she is a senior advisor to Enhanced Pharma, and Out Leadership.
 From 2003 to 2009, Sebelius served as governor of Kansas.
 During her career, Sebelius has led numerous efforts on early childhood initiatives, women’s health, tobacco control, mental health parity, HIV/AIDS, polio, prevention of chronic diseases, and global health security.

 William Frist, U.S. Senator (TN) (1994-2006); U.S. Senate Majority Leader (2003-2007)